 Chris

-So, how many testers do you need to get product coverage and achieve statistical significance?
-Find the ideal test size number for your current or next project with the Test Size Calculator.
-This free resource will quickly and accurately calculate how many testers you need based on your specific project.
-Go on, take it for a spin.
+So, how many testers do you need to achieve product coverage and statistical significance?
+Find the ideal test size for your current or next project with the Test Size Calculator.
+This free resource will quickly and accurately calculate the number of testers you need based on your specific project.
+Go on, try it out.